dahston/dahston.github.io/_posts/2019-09-14-Bumps-In-The-Road.md

 I think it's also important to acknowledge that even now I don't feel 100% okay, and that's okay.
 I'm okay with the fact that I don't feel 100% okay right now :)

-I feel like i should write more, here, today.
+I feel like I should write more, here, today.
 But I don't want to force it.
 I'm happy that I worked up the courage to post anything, this is my first post from home, buffered on both ends with free time that terrifies me.

 That's kind of hilarious, to be terrified by free time.
 But I've spent the better half of the last 15 years running away from myself, doing whatever I could to not have to think, or feel.
-I guess what I'm saying that it's scary to confront yourself after so many years of avoiding yourself.
+I guess what I'm saying is that it's scary to confront yourself after so many years of avoiding yourself.
 But I know I can do it.
 I have to keep reminding myself of the intentions I have laid out, and how I don't want to feel the way I do when I have given up.